vasylenko/devdosvid.blog/_posts/2020-09-10-terraform-modules-explained.md

 img: /assets/posts/2020-09-10-terraform-modules-explained/cover.png
 tags: [terraform, explained]
 ---
-Surprisingly, a lot of Terraform beginners skip module usage for the sake of simplicity (as they think…) then find themselves browsing through hundreds-lines-of-code configurations.
+Surprisingly, a lot of beginners skip over Terraform modules for the sake of simplicity, or so they think.
+Later, they find themselves going through hundreds of lines of configuration code.

 I assume you already know some basics about Terraform or even tried to use it in some way before reading the article.

-Please note: I do not use real code examples with some specific provider (i.e. AWS or Google) intentionally — for the sake of simplicity.
+Please note: I do not use real code examples with some specific provider like AWS or Google intentionally, just for the sake of simplicity.

+## Terraform modules
 ### You already write modules even if you think you don’t
-Even when you don’t write modules intentionally, you write a module — a so-called "root" module.
+Even when you don't create a module intentionally, if you use Terraform, you are already writing a module – a so-called "root" module.

 Any number of Terraform configuration files `(.tf)` in a directory (even one) forms a module.

 ### What does the module do?
-A terraform module allows you to create logical abstraction on the top of some resources set.
-In other words: to group resources and reuse this group later, and many times.
+A Terraform module allows you to create logical abstraction on the top of some resource set.
+In other words, a module allows you to group resources together and reuse this group later, possibly many times.

-Let's assume we have a virtual server with some features in some cloud hosting.
+Let's assume we have a virtual server with some features hosted in the cloud.
 What set of resources might describe that server?
 For example:
-– a virtual machine itself (created from some image)
-– an attached block device of specified size (for additional storage) – a static public IP mapped to the server's virtual network interface – a set of firewall rules to be attached to the server
+– the virtual machine itself (created from some image) – an attached block device of specified size (for additional storage) – a static public IP mapped to the server's virtual network interface – a set of firewall rules to be attached to the server